15 Insanely AMAZING Day Trips from Merida

 a street of yellow buildings with two men talking on the sidewalk in Izamal

-My favorite thing to do in Izamal was to just walk around taking photos of the yellow buildings.
+My favorite thing to do in Izamal is to just walk around taking photos of the yellow buildings.
 Probably the one building that stands out the most is the huge Convent of San Antonio de Padua.
-At the time of my visit, the church was closed.
-The convent and church was also the first residence of the infamous Franciscan friar, Diego de Landa, the one responsible for burning almost all of the Mayan manuscripts and bringing the inquisition to the Yucatan.
-However, he was the one who documented much of what we know of Maya culture in the 1500s.
+The convent and church were also the first residence of the infamous Franciscan friar, Diego de Landa, the one responsible for burning almost all of the Mayan manuscripts and bringing the Inquisition to the Yucatan.
+However, we do have to give him credit for documenting much of what we know of Maya culture in the 1500s.
+Still it’s not enough to get him off the hook for destroying so much of Maya culture.

 There are also a few ancient Maya ruins in the town.
 When I was there, only one of them was open to the public: Pyramid Kinich-Kakmo.
 It claims to be the largest Mayan pyramid, but I’m quite skeptical after seeing the pyramids of Calakmul.
 Still, visiting it is free, and climbing it awards you with spectacular panoramic views of Izamal and the countryside.

 It’s pretty easy.
 You can take a second-class bus from the ADO Bus Terminal, the Noreste Bus Terminal, and Terminal 50.
 The bus will drop you off at either the Oriente Bus Station (Google Maps) or the Central Bus Station (Google Maps) in Izamal.
 Both stations are near each other.
 It takes over 2 hours to get to Izamal.
-Expect to pay MXN$33 one way.
+I paid MXN$33 one way but I expect that in 2024 the price will be higher.

-How to get back to Merida from Izamal:
+How to get back to Merida from Izamal by bus:

 There are two bus stations you can choose from.
 I suggest getting your ticket from the Oriente Bus Station rather than the Centro Bus Station since the Oriente buses and waiting area are more comfortable and cleaner.